- Home

 Chemotherapy damages cells that divide rapidly, such as cancer cells.
 However, some normal cells – such as blood cells, hair follicles and cells inside the mouth, bowel and reproductive organs – also divide rapidly.

-Side effects happen when chemotherapy damages these normal cells.
-As the body constantly makes new cells, most side effects are temporary.
-The drugs used for chemotherapy are constantly being improved to give you the best possible outcomes and to reduce potential side effects.
+The drugs used for chemotherapy are constantly being improved to give you the best possible results and cause fewer side effects.

+Many people worry about the side effects of chemotherapy but these can usually be prevented or controlled.
 See Managing chemotherapy side effects for more information and talk to your treatment team for tips on dealing with side effects.

 Does chemotherapy hurt?

-How much does treatment cost?
+How much does chemotherapy cost?

-Can I have chemotherapy during pregnancy?
+Can I have chemotherapy if I’m pregnant?

 Having chemotherapy in the first trimester (12 weeks) may increase the risk of miscarriage or birth defects, but there seems to be a lower risk in the later stages of pregnancy.
 Chemotherapy drugs may also cause premature delivery, and preterm babies often have other health issues, such as respiratory problems.

-If you are already pregnant, it may still be possible to have some types of chemotherapy.
+If you are already pregnant, it may be possible to have some types of chemotherapy.
 It’s best to discuss the potential risks and benefits with your oncologist or haematologist before treatment begins.
-In some cases, chemotherapy can be delayed until after the baby’s birth.
-The treatment recommended will be based on the type of cancer you have, its stage, other treatment options and how to avoid harming your developing baby.

-How long does treatment last?
+How long will chemotherapy treatment take?

-How often and for how long you have chemotherapy depends on the type of cancer you have, the reason for having treatment, the drugs that are used and whether you have side effects.
+How often and for how long you have chemotherapy depends on the type of cancer you have, the reason for having treatment, the drugs that are used and whether you have any side effects.

+Chemotherapy before or after surgery is often given for 6 months, but sometimes longer.
 Maintenance chemotherapy (to prevent the cancer coming back) and palliative treatment (to control the cancer or relieve symptoms) may continue for many months or years.
-If you feel upset or anxious about how long treatment is taking or the impact of side effects, let your treatment team know.

-Where will I have treatment?
+Where will I have chemotherapy?

 Podcast: Making Treatment Decisions